PedroTejon/Job-Search-Assistant/README.md

 ## Features

-**Get your freshest job listings**: After accessing the web application, click on the plus sign in the top right corner of the screen to get your latest batch of job listings!
+**Receive your freshest job listings**: After accessing the web application, click on the plus sign in the top right corner of the screen to get your latest batch of job listings!

 <img src="./docs/start_extraction.gif" />

+---

 **Exclude listings with certain properties**: If you are getting job listings related to stuff you have no interest in, you can forbid certain listings from being chosen in the future by highlighting unique words or terms(strings of characters that may contain multiple words or may even be found inside another word, if you're not careful) on the listing's title, and choosing your option on the menu that pops up.